xty19/open62541/doc/tutorial_nodescontents.rst

 Manipulating node attributes
 ============================

-In our last tutorial, we created some nodes using both the server and the client side API.
+In our last tutorial, :doc:`tutorial_nodes`, we created some nodes using both the server and the client side API.
 In this tutorial, we will explore how to manipulate the contents of nodes and create meaningful neamespace contents.
 This part of the tutorials focuses in particular on node fields (displayname, description,...) and variables.

 Getting and setting node attributes
 -----------------------------------